 These parameters are set inside the JQM database table named NODE.
-There is no GUI or CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice.
+They have to be altered through the GUI, through the CLI options or directly inside the database with your tool of choice.

-Name Description Default Nul- lable Restart DNS The interface name on which JQM will listen for its network-related functions first hostname No Yes PORT Port for the basic servlet API Random free No Yes dlRepo Storage directory for files created by payloads JQM_ROOT\outp uNides Yes REPO Storage directory for all payloads jars and libs JQM_ROOT\jobs No Yes ROOT- The log level for this engine (TRACE, DEBUG, INFO, INFO No Yes LOGLEVEL WARN, ERROR, FATAL) EX- Not used PORTREPO JMXREG- TCP port on which the JMX registry will listen.
-Remote NULL Yes Yes ISTRYPORT JMX disabled if NULL or <1.
-JMXSERVER- Same with server port NULL Yes Yes PORT
+Name Description Default Nul- Restar

+lable

+DNS The interface name on which JQM will listen for its first hostname No No

+network-related functions

+PORT Port for the basic servlet API Random free No No

+dlRepo Storage directory for files created by payloads JQM_ROOT\outp ulthides Yes

+REPO Storage directory for all payloads jars and libs JQM_ROOT\jobs No Yes

+ROOT- The log level for this engine (TRACE, DEBUG, INFO, INFO No Yes

+LOGLEVEL WARN, ERROR, FATAL)

+EX- Not used

+PORTREPO

+JMXREG- TCP port on which the JMX registry will listen.
+Remote NULL Yes Yes

+ISTRYPORT JMX disabled if NULL or <1.

+JMXSERVER- Same with server port NULL Yes Yes

+PORT